-Citigroup Global Markets Inc., as senior manager, and the co-senior managing underwriter and co-managing underwriters listed on the inside cover pages, have jointly and severally agreed, subject to certain conditions, to purchase the 2023 Series D Bonds from the Corporation at a purchase price of \$\\\\\\\\, and to make a public offering of the 2023 Series D Bonds at prices that are not in excess of the public offering prices stated on the inside cover pages of this Official Statement.
-Such Underwriters will be obligated to purchase all of the 2023 Series D Bonds if any are purchased.
-The 2023 Series D Bonds may be offered and sold to certain dealers at prices lower than such public offering prices, and such public offering prices may be changed, from time to time, by such Underwriters.
-Such Underwriters will receive an underwriting fee in the amount of \$\\\\\\\, which amount includes expenses for such underwriting.
+J.P.
+Morgan Securities LLC, as senior manager, and the co-senior managing underwriters and co-managing underwriters listed on the inside cover pages, have jointly and severally agreed, subject to certain conditions, to purchase the 2024 Series A-1 Bonds and the 2024 Series A-2 Bonds from the Corporation at a purchase price of \$, and to make a public offering of the 2024 Series A-1 Bonds and the 2024 Series A-2 Bonds at prices that are not in excess of the public offering prices stated on the inside cover pages of this Official Statement.
+Such Underwriters will be obligated to purchase all of the 2024 Series A-1 Bonds and the 2024 Series A-2 Bonds if any are purchased.
+The 2024 Series A-1 Bonds and the 2024 Series A-2 Bonds may be offered and sold to certain dealers at prices lower than such public offering prices, and such public offering prices may be changed, from time to time, by such Underwriters.
+Such Underwriters will receive an underwriting fee in the amount of \$, which amount includes expenses for such underwriting.